crazyramirez/WifiManager_MicroPython/README.md

 You can use these methods in different ways.
 <br>
-For example, as you can see in the **boot.py** file, you can boot your device and have it try to connect to the stored Wifi network, if the connection fails it will open the ap mode automatically.
+For example, as you can see in the **boot.py** file, you can boot your device and try to connect to the previously stored Wifi network (wifi_credentials.json), if the connection fails it will open the ap mode automatically.